FoxGeoff/AngInputOutputEx/README.md

 ## We now have a starter project with Angular Material and Angular Flex Layout

-### Task: Add component model and service recipe files
+### Task: Add components, recipe model and service files for recipes